Verrucaria oulankaensis: Description

-The colour of the crust-like thallus Verrucaria oulankaensis ranges from pale brown to brownish grey, medium brown or dark brown, and usually grey with a pruinose covering.
+The colour of the crust-like thallus Verrucaria oulankaensis ranges from pale brown to brownish grey, medium brown or dark brown, and usually grey with a covering.
 It has a dark brown prothallus.
 The perithecia are immersed in the thallus, and measure 0.12–0.27 mm in diameter, and have a dark ostiole (pore) that is often inconspicuous.
 The exciple (the ring-shaped tissue layer surrounding the hymenium) measures 0.15–0.25 mm and has a dark brown wall.
 Algal cells are 5–10 μm wide.
 The asci contain eight spores and measure about 50–61 by 19–24 μm.
-Ascospores are 16.2–19.3 by 7.7–9.1 μm and lack a (a colorless, often gelatinous enveloping layer).
+Ascospores are 16.2–19.3 by 7.7–9.1 μm and lack a (a colourless, often gelatinous enveloping layer).

 Habitat and distribution

-Verrucaria oulankaensis grows on calcareous rocks, and all collections have been made from rivers shores – a particular habitat that is rare in Finland.
+Verrucaria oulankaensis grows on calcareous rocks, and all collections have been made from river shores – a particular habitat that is rare in Finland.
 The lichen is known to occur only in Oulanka area of northeastern Finland.
 A common lichen associate in its habitat is Staurothele areolata.
 Other rare lichens occurring in this area are Nephroma helveticum and Peltigera retifoveata.